Frequently Asked Questions

 What if I’m accepted to more than one school?

-If you decide prior to April 30 not to attend the Elson S. Floyd College of Medicine, it would be courteous to decline your offer or withdraw your acceptance by emailing email@example.com.
+If you decide not to attend the Elson S. Floyd College of Medicine, please decline your offer or withdraw your acceptance by emailing email@example.com.
 This allows the College to admit another applicant in a timely manner.

-If you continue to be on a waitlist after April 30 and do not plan on attending the College, please request your removal from the waitlist by emailing firstname.lastname@example.org.
+If you continue to be on a waitlist and do not plan on attending the College, please request your removal from the waitlist by emailing firstname.lastname@example.org.

 If I don’t live in Washington, will I be charged out of state rates?

-If you are an admitted student with ties to Washington, you will be considered for a waiver for out-of-state fees, resulting in a tuition cost of $35,000.
+If you are an admitted student with ties to Washington, you will be considered for a waiver for out-of-state fees.

 What type of grading system will the Elson S. Floyd College of Medicine use?

-How many students will be in the charter class?
+How many students will be in the class?